AdobeDocs/experience-manager-cloud-service.nl-NL/help/assets/dynamic-media/config-dm.md

 <!-- **Before you creating a Dynamic Media Configuration in Cloud Services**: After you receive your provisioning email with Dynamic Media credentials, you must open the [Dynamic Media Classic desktop application](https://experienceleague.adobe.com/docs/dynamic-media-classic/using/getting-started/signing-out.html#getting-started), then sign in to your account to change your password.
 The password provided in the provisioning email is system-generated and intended to be a temporary password only.
 It is important that you update the password so that Dynamic Media Cloud Service is set up with the correct credentials. -->

-1. In Experience Manager als Cloud Service, selecteer de Experience Manager als embleem van de Cloud Service om tot de globale navigatieconsole toegang te hebben.
+1. In as a Cloud Service Experience Manager, selecteer het as a Cloud Service embleem van de Experience Manager om tot de globale navigatieconsole toegang te hebben.
 1. Selecteer links van de console het pictogram Extra en ga naar **[!UICONTROL Cloud Services > Dynamic Media Configuration]**.
 1. Selecteer **[!UICONTROL global]** in het linkerdeelvenster van de Dynamic Media Configuration Browser page (selecteer niet het mappictogram links van **[!UICONTROL global]**).
 Selecteer vervolgens **[!UICONTROL Create]**.
-1. Voer op de pagina **[!UICONTROL Create Dynamic Media Configuration]** een titel in, het e-mailadres van de Dynamic Media-account, het wachtwoord en selecteer vervolgens uw regio.
-Deze informatie wordt u door Adobe in de levering-e-mail verstrekt.
-Neem contact op met de klantenservice van Adobe als u dit e-mailbericht niet hebt ontvangen.
+1. On the **[!UICONTROL Create Dynamic Media Configuration]** page, enter a title, the Dynamic Media account email address, password, then select your region.
+This information is provided to you by Adobe in the provisioning email.
+Neem contact op met de klantenondersteuning van Adobe als u dit e-mailbericht niet hebt ontvangen.
 1. Selecteer **[!UICONTROL Connect to Dynamic Media]**.
-1. Voer in het dialoogvenster **[!UICONTROL Change Password]** in het veld **[!UICONTROL New Password]** een nieuw wachtwoord in dat uit 8-25 tekens bestaat.
+1. In the **[!UICONTROL Change Password]** dialog box, in the **[!UICONTROL New Password]** field, enter a new password that consists of 8-25 characters.
 Het wachtwoord moet ten minste een van de volgende elementen bevatten:

    * Hoofdletter
    * Kleine letter